 Teaching and Leadership Experiences:

-1981-1984: Guest Lecturer, Faculty of Outdoor Recreation Lakehead University, Thunder Bay, Ontario
+1981-1984 Lecturer, Faculty of Outdoor Recreation Lakehead University, Thunder Bay, ON, Canada

-1977-1995: Outdoor Skills Co-ordinator and Instructor, Humber College, North Campus, Continuing Education
+1977-1995 Outdoor Skills Coordinator and Instructor, Humber College, North Campus, Continuing Education, ON, Canada

 While employed by these various institutions, Gino was responsible for:

-initiating and co-ordinating public relations programmes via the newspaper medium;
+Initiating and coordinating public relations programs via the newspaper medium, and

 Guest speaker at numerous SARSCENE Conferences.
-These annual events are hosted by the National Search and Rescue Secretariat, Ottawa.
+These annual events are hosted by the National Search and Rescue Secretariat, Ottawa, ON, Canada.

 Certification by ORCA, Hike Ontario, and St. John Ambulance.

-Initiated numerous exchanges involving French, English, and First Nation students.
+Initiated numerous exchanges involving French, English, and Indigenous students.

-Designed, co-ordinated, and taught a series of programmes for the Faculty of Outdoor Recreation, Lakehead University.
+Designed, coordinated, and taught a series of programs for the Faculty of Outdoor Recreation, Lakehead University, Thunder Bay, ON, Canada

-Fluent in Italian, proficient in Cree syllabics; presently learning Ojibwa; some knowledge of French.
+Fluent in Italian, proficient in Cree syllabics; knowledgeable in French.

 Chairperson, Social and Environmental Sciences Curriculum writing team (Bruce-Grey D.C.S.B.); member, History Curriculum writing team; chairperson, Geography Curriculum writing team; organized numerous workshops for teachers regarding proper writing techniques and implementation strategies.

 Recipient of a series of grants from the Ontario Educational Research Council.
-Funds received from this institution supported my research re: alternatives in education.
+Funds received from this institution supported his research re: alternative in education.

-Nominated for the Outstanding Young Canadian Award by the Junior Chamber of Commerce; nominated for the Order of Canada by Mr. E. Duncan, Mayor, Hanover, Ontario.
+Nominated for the Outstanding Young Canadian Award by the Junior Chamber of Commerce; nominated for the Order of Canada by Mr. E. Duncan, Mayor, Hanover, ON, Canada.

 Recipient of the Hanover Conservation Award and the Saugeen Valley Conservation Authority Award.